Horizontally quasiconvex envelope in the Heisenberg group: H-convex hull

 \section{H-convex hull}

 In this section we study the h-convex hull of a given set in $\mathbb{H}$.
-Using the definition of h-convex sets introduced in Definition \ref{def h-set}, we can define the h-convex hull of a set in the following natural way. \begin{defi}[H-convex hull] For a set $E \subset \H$ we denote by $\coh (E)$ the h-convex hull of $E$ defined to be the smallest h-convex set in $\H$ containing $E$, i.e.,
+Using the definition of h-convex sets introduced in Definition \ref{def h-set}, we can define the h-convex hull of a set in the following natural way.